 The Students’ Association presents over 30 Awards & Scholarships each year.
 Each spring, your Students' Association celebrates student success and positive contributions to student life on campus by conferring a variety of awards and scholarships at the Students' Association Awards Ceremony.
 It also presents a number of other awards and scholarships throughout the year.

-Students will legal issues and questions can access free legal help through the Students' Association.
+Students with legal issues and questions can access free legal help through the Students' Association.
 Legal services are provided by the Central Alberta Community Legal Clinic each month.
 Keep an eye on campus bulletin boards and our social media for upcoming dates.

 The Students’ Association operates a Student Food Bank.
 Donations to the Student Food Bank are greatly appreciated.
 Donations can be made by sharing your pocket change in the “Soup Cans” around campus, placing a non-perishable food donation in the Collection box near the Main Gym, or making a cash donation at the Students’ Association office.

 The Far Side Bar & Grill and The Lift are owned and operated by the Students' Association.
 The Students' Association is owned and operated by the students of Red Deer College.

 Food and beverages purchased at the Far Side Bar & Grill and The Lift help support students at Red Deer College.
 Proceeds from SA businesses helps support the services offered by the Students' Association including scholarships and awards.

 The Far Side Bar & Grill and The Lift have microwaves available for student use.

 The Students' Association provides a variety of services for students, including locker rental, copiers in the Library, faxing service, table/room bookings.
 The SA office is often a central point for information and services.